juttle/juttle/docs/reference/cli.md

 ```

 If a program does not contain a view, `juttle` automatically adds one based on the value of the `implicit_view` configuration item (see below).

+By default, the CLI will reject any programs containing unsupported view types, such as those supported by `juttle-viz`.
+The `--view-mode` option allows for execution and debugging of these programs.
+When run with `--view-mode=text`, the CLI will map all views as if they were a simple `text` view, i.e. render the view output as JSON.
+When run with `--view-mode=raw`, the CLI will print the details of the underlying messages that would be sent to the visual views had the program been run in an environment like `juttle-engine`.

 ## Errors